hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 -  Scheduler updates the Evaluation Broker with the decision, and clients pick up any changes deemed necessary

 ---
-Name:  End to End Flow
+name:  End to End Flow
 #  Flow Recap
 ![:scale 90%](images/Nomad_Overall_Flow.png)

 ---
-Name:  Job Priority
+name:  Job Priority
 # Job Priority
 * Every Scheduler, Planner, Program Manager, deals with struggling priorities.
 * **Nomad** is no different - Priority is processed during evaluation and planning